jamesboot/CVR-VGB-2025/docs/TextProcessingAndBashScripting/TextProcessing.md

 ## Overview

 This tutorial introduces the fundamentals of  command-line text processing and Bash scripting.
-It is especially useful for life scientists and bioinformaticians who regularly handle large datasets, such as genome sequences and metadata.
+Linux is especially useful for life scientists and bioinformaticians who regularly handle large datasets, such as genome sequences and metadata.